(revised 17th June 2013)

-I have successfully treated many patients with hyperacidity and peptic ulcers who have not responded to repeated courses of antacids and anti-ulcer drugs, by telling them to stop milk and milk products.
+I have successfully treated thousands of patients with hyperacidity and peptic ulcers who have not responded to repeated courses of antacids and anti-ulcer drugs, by telling them to stop milk and milk products.
 This is contrary to conventional ulcer treatment where cold milk is often prescribed as a part of the treatment.
 To stop the patient's milk is a cheap, safe & effective measure and the patient recovers promptly without needing any drugs.

 Food is digested and should be expelled from the body as stools within fourteen to eighteen hours.
 If it takes longer than twenty four hours for the undigested food to be expelled we are constipated.
 If it takes less then twelve hours it means that intestine is moving the food along too fast and is often labeled as IBS or irritable bowel syndrome.

 Flatulence is caused by the fermentation of undigested food in the small & large intestines.
 Putrefaction of carbohydrate and protein material occurs when the food is not properly digested leaving a residue which ferments.